GMID.CONF(5) | File Formats Manual | GMID.CONF(5) |

 found.

-ipv6 on # enable ipv6 protocols "tlsv1.3" types { include "/usr/share/misc/mime.types" } server "example.com" { cert "/etc/ssl/example.com.pem" key "/etc/ssl/private/example.com.key" root "/var/gemini/example.com" } server "example.it" { cert "/etc/ssl/example.it.pem" key "/etc/ssl/private/example.it.key" root "/var/gemini/example.it" # execute cgi scripts inside "cgi-bin" cgi "/cgi-bin/*" # set the language for text/gemini files lang "it" }
+protocols "tlsv1.3" types { include "/usr/share/misc/mime.types" } server "example.com" { listen on * port 1965 cert "/etc/ssl/example.com.pem" key "/etc/ssl/private/example.com.key" root "/var/gemini/example.com" } server "example.it" { listen on * port 1965 cert "/etc/ssl/example.it.pem" key "/etc/ssl/private/example.it.key" root "/var/gemini/example.it" # set the language for text/gemini files lang "it" }

 chroot

-and use location
+and use a location

 rule

-chroot "/var/gemini" user "_gmid" server "example.com" { # absolute paths: cert "/etc/ssl/example.com.pem" key "/etc/ssl/private/example.com.key" # relative to the chroot: root "/example.com" location "/static/*" { # load the following rules only for # requests that matches "/static/*" auto index on index "index.gemini" } }
+chroot "/var/gemini" user "_gmid" server "example.com" { listen on * port 1965 # absolute paths: cert "/etc/ssl/example.com.pem" key "/etc/ssl/private/example.com.key" # relative to the chroot: root "/example.com" location "/static/*" { # load the following rules only for # requests that matches "/static/*" auto index on index "index.gemini" } }

 The gmid